Nikita Khrushchev: Return to Ukraine

 The war years of 1944 and 1945 had seen poor harvests, and 1946 saw intense drought strike Ukraine and Western Russia.
 Despite this, collective and state farms were required to turn over 52% of the harvest to the government.
 The Soviet government sought to collect as much grain as possible to supply communist allies in Eastern Europe.
 Khrushchev set the quotas at a high level, leading Stalin to expect an unrealistically large quantity of grain from Ukraine.
 Food was rationed—but non-agricultural rural workers throughout the USSR were given no ration cards.
 The inevitable starvation was largely confined to remote rural regions and was little noticed outside the USSR.
-Khrushchev, realizing the desperate situation in late 1946, repeatedly appealed to Stalin for aid, to be met with anger and resistance on the part of the leader.
+Khrushchev, realizing the desperate situation in late 1946, repeatedly appealed to Stalin for aid, to be met with anger and resistance.
 When letters to Stalin had no effect, Khrushchev flew to Moscow and made his case in person.
 Stalin finally gave Ukraine limited food aid, and money to set up free soup kitchens.
 However, Khrushchev's political standing had been damaged, and in February 1947, Stalin suggested that Lazar Kaganovich be sent to Ukraine to "help" Khrushchev.
 The following month, the Ukrainian Central Committee removed Khrushchev as party leader in favor of Kaganovich, while retaining him as premier.

 Soon after Kaganovich arrived in Kiev, Khrushchev fell ill and was barely seen until September 1947.
 In his memoirs, Khrushchev indicates he had pneumonia; some biographers have theorized that Khrushchev's illness was entirely political, out of fear that his loss of position was the first step towards downfall and demise.
 However, Khrushchev's children remembered their father as having been seriously ill.
 Once Khrushchev was able to get out of bed, he and his family took their first vacation since before the war, to a beachfront resort in Latvia.
 Khrushchev, though, soon broke the beach routine with duck-hunting trips, and a visit to the new Soviet Kaliningrad, where he toured factories and quarries.
 By the end of 1947, Kaganovich had been recalled to Moscow and the recovered Khrushchev had been restored to the First Secretaryship.
 He then resigned the Ukrainian premiership in favor of Demyan Korotchenko, Khrushchev's protégé.